ngaut/gearmand/README.md

 	gearmand-1.1.12/benchmark$ ./blobslap_client -c 1000 -n 10000
 	gearmand-1.1.12/benchmark$ ./blobslap_worker

+## tutorial
 	how to start gearmand?

 	./gearmand --addr="0.0.0.0:4730"

-## how to using redis as storage?
+	how to using redis as storage?

 	./gearmand --storage=redis --addr="0.0.0.0:4730" --redis="localhost:6379"

-## how to using mysql as storage?
+	how to using mysql as storage?

 	1. create database
 		mysql> create database gogearmand;